slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Sometimes good things fall apart so better things can fall together.
 Every story has an end, but in life every end is just a new beginning.
 -->

+---
+### On forgiveness

+If forgiveness is a process of release — of letting go of something — then the opposite of forgiveness is a decision to hold — to hold onto something.
+Many people think that the alternative to forgiveness is punishment: We either choose to forgive someone for what they’ve done, or we return the favor with some sort of retribution.
+But punishment isn’t really the opposite of forgiveness.
+After all, we can punish someone without forgiving them, or punish them in order to forgive them.
+People do this all the time.
+Governments do it every day.
+By refusing to forgive someone, we get to cast ourselves as victims, as underdogs, as injured parties.
+Most important, we get to preserve our status in the conflict — usually, as the person who’s “right.”
+In reality, we only keep the suffering alive for ourselves.
+We are the ones we end up punishing.